-Palestine’s trade deficit widened to USD 500.9 million in December 2025 from USD 434.4 million in the corresponding month a year earlier.
-Imports rose 15% year-on-year to USD 691.1 million, driven largely by a 24% increase in arrivals from Israel, representing 59% of total imports, while purchases from other countries also grew by 5%.
-Meanwhile, exports increased by 16% to USD 190.2 million, supported by a 22% jump in shipments to Israel, which accounted for 89% of total exports.
-In contrast, outbound shipments to other destinations decreased by 19% in December.
-For the full year, the trade gap expanded to USD 5,700.3 million from USD 4,817.9 million in the same month of the previous year. source: Palestinian Central Bureau of Statistics
+Palestine’s trade deficit widened to USD 539.2 million in January 2026 from USD 475.4 million in the same month a year earlier, hitting the largest trade deficit since September 2023.
+Imports rose 15% year-on-year to USD 710.4 million, driven by a 26% increase in purchases from Israel, which accounted for 61% of total imports, while imports from other countries edged up by 1%.
+Exports also increased by 22% to USD 171.2 million, supported by a 26% rise in shipments to Israel, representing 93% of total exports, while exports to other countries fell by 15%. source: Palestinian Central Bureau of Statistics

 Calendar GMT Reference Actual Previous Consensus TEForecast